voxpupuli/puppet-augeasproviders/README.md

 The module adds the following new types:

-* `apache_directive` for udpating generic Apache HTTP Server configs
+* `apache_directive` for updating generic Apache HTTP Server configs
 * `apache_setenv` for updating SetEnv entries in Apache HTTP Server configs
 * `kernel_parameter` for adding kernel parameters to GRUB Legacy or GRUB 2 configs
 * `nrpe_command` for setting command entries in Nagios NRPE's `nrpe.cfg`